-Wrist fractures, Hip fractures and fractures of the vertebrae (bones in the spine) are the most common type of breaks that affect people with osteoporosis.
+- Wrist fractures, Hip fractures and fractures of the vertebrae (bones in the spine) are the most common type of breaks that affect people with osteoporosis.
 However, they can also occur in other bones, such as in the arm, ribs or pelvis.

 “I have been on 2 different pilates courses in the City Centre using 2 different pieces of equipment: arc barrel and swaii ball.
 Both courses have been very different, focusing on different techinques and moves with varying parts of the body.
 The courses have a progressive feel, moving forward to more a higher level through each session.” – James Linsdell, Manchester

 - The fundamentals of Pilates offer a terrific platform for strengthening bones and preventing fractures if done properly,” says Rebekah Rothstein, a New York City Pilates instructor and a faculty member at the Kane School of Core Integration, where she trains Pilate’s teachers.

 - Research has shown that yoga can prevent or slow — and in some cases even reverse — the process of bone loss.
 Osteoporosis — a disease characterized by weak, thinning bones that can lead to fractures — affects an estimate 200 million women worldwide, and one in three women over 50 experience osteoporosis fractures risk factors for osteoporosis include being female, age, low body weight and smoking.

-Can Rehabilitation benefit Osteoporosis?
+How Rehabilitation can benefit Osteoporosis?